 The registration fees are used to purchase textbooks, workbooks, supplies, materials, and countless other things needed to educate a student, including maintenance cost for existing and future technology.
 Since student's supplies are purchased based on registration, registration fees are nonrefundable.
-One half of the registration fees are due with registration forms and the balance is due by June 30, 2013.
+Registration fees are due with registration forms by May 30, 2015.